aleshaleksey/fansys23/03-movement-exploration.md

 ___
 ### Characters, starvation, and other bad ways to die
 Most characters are morals and therefore require **sustenance** and suffer from **conditions**.
 This can cause certain problems in the great outdoors and other hazardous locales.
+While starvation is deterioration and death from hunger, all this section uses an umbrella term "starvation" for all four forms of deprivation classified here.
 - A mortal that goes without sustenance for a given period of time begins to deteriorate and eventually die.
 - A mortal that is deteriorating without sustenance stops deteriorating when sustenance is returned.
 However if sustenance is withdrawn within a given time period, the deterioration begins immediately.
 - The time periods can be modified by various factors.
 Usually environmental factors.